willscott/cfc/README.md

    isolation.
 Fixing this issue correctly requires a Tor Browser patch.
    You have been warned, twice.

- * This is a bastard combination of a bootstrapped (restartless) addon, and SDK calls.
-It however does use Content Scripts, so it may survive the transition to e10s.

- * The first access to a site will incur minor additional network overhead on a per-session basis.

  * The name was chosen because it punches holes in censorship/blocking like chlorofluorocarbons punch holes in the ozone layer, and any resemblance to "CloudFlare Fucking Captcha" is entirely coincidental.

- * It's been years since I've subjected myself to JavaScript, and this is the first Firefox addon I've written.
-Code quality not guaranteed.

- * Untested on Wintendos and Macintoys.
-I do not have such abominations, however the code should work as it is portable.